Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Discussion and conclusions

 Thus far only a single lens has had its GRF power spectrum constrained outside of this work by analysing the power spectrum of surface brightness anomalies in~\citet{Bayer_2023_2}.
 They constrained the GRF power spectrum in lens J0252$+$0039 to have $\log_{10}(\sigma_{\delta\psi}^2) < -2.5$ at the 99 per cent confidence interval for $3 \leq\beta\leq 8$.
 This is consistent with our predictions where we find average values of $\log_{10}(\sigma_{\delta\psi}^2)= -3.09^{+0.52}_{-0.61}$ and $\beta = 4.26^{+0.71}_{-0.71}$.
 Follow up studies are required to determine the consistency between our two approaches on a larger lens sample.

 For future observations, a combination of ML approaches like ours and more traditional lens modelling approaches like in~\citet{Bayer_2023_2} may give better results than using either method individually.
-ML could be used to first give a quick estimate of the GRF perturbation parameters across the tens of thousands of lenses expected to be observed by next generation surveys.
+A pretrained neural network could be used to first give an estimate of the GRF perturbation parameters across the tens of thousands of lenses expected to be observed by next generation surveys in just a few minutes of computational time with a single GPU.
 Lenses with interesting properties could be selected for follow up studies using a computationally expensive lens modelling approach to further constrain the lens properties and double-check the ML predictions.
-As of now however, the method of~\citep{Bayer_2023_2} only produces upper bound constraints on the GRF parameters while our ML method can make direct predictions.
+These methods can take weeks of computational time and often need to be fine tuned to each system, making them unrealistic to apply to all the lenses.
+As of now, the method of~\citep{Bayer_2023_2} only produces upper bound constraints on the GRF parameters while our ML method can make direct predictions.
 In future work, our predictions could also be compared with the predictions from hydrodynamic simulations such as EAGLE~\citep{Cosmology3} and IllustrisTNG~\citep{nelson2021illustristng}.